What is Health Connections?

 - Identify and assist you with additional available resources

 - Network with your primary care provider and healthcare team to ensure your healthcare needs are met

 - Meet with you in your home, doctors’ office or speak with you on the telephone

 Yes!
-We have two Registered Dietitians on staff who offer one-on-one food education sessions, including how to better understand and manage your diet, tips on shopping at the supermarket or cooking at home, and resources for ingredient-specific recipes and products.
+We have a registered dietitian on staff who offers a variety of counseling services on eating disorders and digestive issues, as well as food education sessions on how to better understand and manage your diet, tips on shopping at the supermarket or cooking at home, and resources for ingredient-specific recipes and products.
 Individuals must present a referral from your allergist or primary care physician.
 To make an appointment with a Health Connections dietitian, call 301-475-6019.